 Remove the tub faucet and shower head

 Before beginning, spread a thick canvas dropcloth over the bathroom floor and any nearby fixtures.
 Find the shutoffs for the tub—usually behind an access panel in an adjacent room—and turn off the water.
 Then turn the tub faucet on to make sure the shutoffs actually work.
 If water continues to drip out, turn off the main water supply and replace the shutoffs.
-(For details on replacing the shutoff valves, see the Oct.
-'03 issue, p.
-60. To order a copy, see p.
-7.)
+(Here are details on replacing the shutoff valves.)
 Now remove the faucet hardware (Photo 1).
 Most faucets are held by screws.
 Look for an Allen screw in a recess under the tub spout.
-If it doesn't have one, it's probably a spout that you unscrew (counterclockwise) with a pipe wrench.
-Wrap a rag around the jaws if you're planning to save or reuse the spout.
+If it doesn’t have one, it’s probably a spout that you unscrew (counterclockwise) with a pipe wrench.
+Wrap a rag around the jaws if you’re planning to save or reuse the spout.
 Unscrew the shower arm with the pipe wrench too.

 To reduce hassles later, check the dimensions of the new tub surround (including the nailing flanges) before you cut out the old surround or tile wall.
 Then make your cuts about 1 in. larger than the “rough-in” dimensions of the new tub surround (Photo 2).
 Cut through the drywall around the tub and down to the base trim.
 Cover or disconnect the tub drain to keep the waste line from filling with debris.
 The utility knife scoring method we show takes some strength, but it avoids the problem of cutting into insulation and hidden wires and pipes.
 If you use a drywall or keyhole saw, cut carefully and keep the cut shallow.